 What Is a Prayer Plant?

-Prayer Plants (Maranta leuconeura) are tropical beauties native to the rainforests of Brazil.
-They get their common name from a fascinating behavior: the leaves fold upward at night, like hands pressed together in prayer.
+Prayer plants (Maranta leuconeura) are tropical beauties native to the rainforests of Brazil, and they earn their common name from a charming habit: the leaves fold upward at night, like hands pressed together in prayer.
+That movement — called nyctinasty — is one of the best things about them.
+By day the leaves lie flat to soak up light; after dark they rise.
+I still catch myself checking on mine at odd hours just to watch them shift.

-The most popular variety is the Red Prayer Plant, with its dark green leaves marked by light green centers and striking red veins.
-Other varieties include Lemon Lime (yellow-green markings) and Rabbit’s Foot (brown spots that look like rabbit tracks).
+The most popular variety is the Red Prayer Plant, its dark green leaves marked with light green centers and striking red veins.
+Others include Lemon Lime (yellow-green markings) and Rabbit’s Foot (brown spots like little tracks).

-✓ Pet-Friendly: Great news for pet owners!
-According to the ASPCA, Prayer Plants are non-toxic to cats and dogs.
-This makes them a safe choice if you have curious furry friends.
+✓ Pet-friendlyGood news for pet owners: according to the ASPCA, prayer plants are non-toxic to cats and dogs — a safe pick if you’ve got curious furry friends.

 Light Requirements for Prayer Plants